stardog-union/launchpad-docs/providers/okta.md

 # Okta Configuration

+> [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/login-providers/okta/](https://docs.stardog.com/launchpad/login-providers/okta/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

 ![Okta](../assets/okta-logo.jpg)

 Okta can be used both as a login provider to authenticate users into Launchpad and as an SSO connection provider to authenticate users against Stardog endpoints.